Aerospace Products for Down to Earth Comfort®

 To this day Oregon Aero's focus remains on the same issues addressed in 1989 with the SoftTop Headset Cushion.
 And that focus is making the interface between the human body and manufactured hardware pain-free, safer, and quieter.

-The Roots of Oregon Aero Run Much Further Back than 1989.
+In Reality, the Roots of Oregon Aero Stretch Much Further Back than 1989

 When it comes to designing products and leading Oregon Aero, Mike Dennis does what he has always loved to do — solve problems by thinking about them in new ways.